modular-ml/wrapyfi/README.md

 ## Usage

 Wrapyfi supports two patterns of communication:
-* **Publisher-Subscriber** (pub-sub): A publisher sends data to a subscriber accepting arguments and executing methods on the publisher's end. e.g., with YARP
+* **Publisher-Subscriber** (PUB/SUB): A publisher sends data to a subscriber accepting arguments and executing methods on the publisher's end. e.g., with YARP